 The Transaction Confirmation shall specify whether the applicable Transaction is a Firm Performance Obligation or an Interruptible Performance Obligation or a combination.

-2. For a Firm Performance Obligation and except as otherwise specified in a Transaction Confirmation, if, on any Day for any reason other than force majeure or non-performance by Buyer, Seller shall fail to tender for delivery the NDQ, then Seller shall pay Buyer an amount equal to the sum of(i) (a) the positive difference between (the higher of the Daily Price on the Day of non-performance or such Daily Price for the Day immediately following such non-performance) and the Commodity Charge, adjusted for incremental transportation costs to or from the Delivery Point(s) plus (b) any reservation charge or demand charge plus (c) $0.15, multiplied by (ii) the result obtained by subtracting the quantity tendered by Seller on such Day from the NDQ.
-For a Firm Performance Obligation and except as otherwise specified in a Transaction Confirmation, if, on any Day for any reason other than force majeure or non-performance by Seller, Buyer shall fail to receive the NDQ, then Buyer shall pay Seller an amount equal to the sum of(i) (a) the positive difference between (the higher of the Daily Price on the Day of non-performance or such Daily Price for the Day immediately following such non-performance) and the Commodity Charge, adjusted for incremental transportation costs to or from the Delivery Point(s) plus (b) $0.15, multiplied by (ii) the result obtained by subtracting the quantity received by Buyer on such Day from the NDQ.
+2. For a Firm Performance Obligation and except as otherwise specified in a Transaction Confirmation, if, on any Day for any reason other than force majeure or non-performance by Buyer, Seller shall fail to tender for delivery the NDQ, then Seller shall pay Buyer an amount equal to (i) the sum of (a) the positive difference between (the higher of the Daily Price on the Day of non-performance or such Daily Price for the Day immediately following such non-performance) and the Commodity Charge, adjusted for incremental transportation costs to or from the Delivery Point(s) plus (b) any reservation charge or demand charge plus (c) $0.15, multiplied by (ii) the result obtained by subtracting the quantity tendered by Seller on such Day from the NDQ.
+For a Firm Performance Obligation and except as otherwise specified in a Transaction Confirmation, if, on any Day for any reason other than force majeure or non-performance by Seller, Buyer shall fail to receive the NDQ, then Buyer shall pay Seller an amount equal to (i) the sum of (a) the positive difference between (the higher of the Daily Price on the Day of non-performance or such Daily Price for the Day immediately following such non-performance) and the Commodity Charge, adjusted for incremental transportation costs to or from the Delivery Point(s) plus (b) $0.15, multiplied by (ii) the result obtained by subtracting the quantity received by Buyer on such Day from the NDQ.

 3. Each Transaction Confirmation may specify liquidated damages for non-performance other than the failure to deliver or receive gas in accordance with the Transaction Confirmation.